 Our calling as a church is to function as earthen vessels for the treasure of the gospel.
 In 2 Corinthians 4:7, the Apostle Paul says, “But we have this treasure in earthen vessels, so that the surpassing greatness of the power will be of God and not from ourselves.”
 The treasure is the gospel.
 We are the earthen vessels.
 In His wisdom, God has chosen to deposit this priceless treasure in common clay pots rather than elegantly, adorned chests in order to reveal His glory (2 Cor.
 4:6) and magnify the surpassing greatness of His power (2 Cor.
 4:7b).

-The gospel’s design is to show forth the exceeding riches of His grace and glory when God forgives sinners and adopts them freely into His family (Ephesians 1:5, 6, 12, 14; 2:5-7).
+The gospel’s design is to show forth the exceeding riches of God’s grace and glory when God forgives sinners and adopts them freely into His family (Eph.
+1:5, 6, 12, 14; 2:5-7).

+When you come to Paramount Church, we pray that you will experience this life-changing, idol-liberating, soul-satisfying, joy-filling, God-glorifying design of the gospel.
 We will be the first to admit we are not perfect.
 But, the Good News is that the One who is perfect (2 Cor.
 5:21; 1 Pet.
 2:22; 1 Jn.
 3:5) came to redeem imperfect people (Matt.
 9:12-13; 11:5; Mk.
 10:17-31; Lk.
 4:18).